-Nurses - Academy Medical Systems is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.
+Nurses - Relias Learning, LLC is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.
+Provider #: P0278

-Academy Medical Systems (AMS) is also a provider approved by the California Board of Registered Nursing, provider #CEP14413.
+Relias Learning is approved by the California Board of Registered Nursing, Provider #CEP13791.

 Certified Nurses - Most certifying organizations recognize AMS's approved provider status with the ANCC and will honor our continuing education courses for nurses recertification requirements (with the exception of ACLS and PALS certification).

 Requirements for successful completion: Each presentation must be viewed in its entirety.
 Following each presentation the completion of the post-test (with 70% accuracy) and evaluation is required to receive 1.5 contact hours per presentation or 9.0 contact hours for the entire series.

 Contact Hours will be awarded for this course through 2/28/2016